VuHuyBui/piad_baseline/README.md

  └ model
 ```

 Additionally, you will need to download the pre-trained weights for EfficientLoFTR.
-You can find the download link in their GitHub repository.
-The required file is `eloftr_outdoor.ckpt`, which should be placed in the `./EfficientLoFTR/weights/` directory.
+You can find the download link in their GitHub repository. (or from [here](https://drive.google.com/drive/folders/1DaIBmLR_mPWJvTz3nkT890ytvDZwVMwV?usp=sharing)) The required file is `eloftr_outdoor.ckpt`, which should be placed in the `./EfficientLoFTR/weights/` directory.

 the file format is like this: